 This is a guide to inflicting Sleep on Large Monsters in Monster Hunter Rise (MH Rise) for the Nintendo Switch.
 Read on to know how to make Large Monsters Sleep, how to inflict sleep ailment, and other methods to inflict sleep to enemies!

-Not only is the sleep weapon available to hunters, it can also be done by your buddies!
+Not only is the sleep weapon available to hunters, but it can also be done by your buddies!
 Simple have your buddy equip some sleep weapons too and see the magic happen!
-Dual Blades, Bows, and Sword and Shields are particulalry effective weapons to inflicting ailments against monsters!
+Dual Blades, Bows, and Sword and Shields are particularly effective weapons for inflicting ailments against monsters!

 The Great Baggi's finisher move is its breath attack.
-Its Breath Attack can inflict sleep so do consider bringing Bombs when a Great Baggi is in the area for some burst damage!
+Its Breath Attack can inflict sleep, so consider bringing Bombs when a Great Baggi is in the area for some burst damage!

 |Tips & Tricks|